dyvasey/dyvasey.github.io/cv.md

 ### **Theses Supervised (Undergraduate)** ###

-Garcia, L., 2022, Detrital zircon provenance pushes back-arc basin suture to the frontal thrust of the North Georgia Fault System in the Greater Caucasus.
+Garcia, L., 2022, Detrital zircon provenance pushes back-arc basin suture to the frontal thrust of the North Georgia Fault System in the Greater Caucasus, UC Davis.

 ### **Honors and Awards** ###